Table of Contents

 Tell us if you relate: you live for a good bread basket.
-In the past, you may have even chosen a restaurant solely for its bread (we’re looking at you Che Fico and Republique).
+When others as “what is focaccia?” you respond by admitting that you make your own at home.
+And that, in the past, you may have even chosen a restaurant solely for its bread (we’re looking at you Che Fico and Republique).

 While most food lovers are familiar with the thinner Tuscan style focaccia made with rosemary (known as schiacciata or “smashed” bread) or the airier Genoa-style Focaccia, there are numerous styles of focaccia from the various regions of Italy.